qube-ai/webthing-arduino/README.md

 ```

-- Get thing description. `The getThingDescription message type is sent from a web client to a Web Thing to request the description of a Web Thing.
+- `Get thing description` The getThingDescription message type is sent from a web client to a Web Thing to request the description of a Web Thing.
 This is equivalent to a GET request on a Thing resource URL using the REST API.
-This will give you the thingDescription of the provided thingId.`
+This will give you the thingDescription of the provided thingId.
 ```json
 {
   "thingId": "thingId",